 * On the understanding that it will be underpinned by a Part 1 level qualification.

-ARB’s current Criteria are referred to within the architectural assistant and architect apprenticeship standards and end point assessment documents, therefore, institutions developing the academic provision should use and map their provision to the current Criteria for prescription purposes.
+These Criteria are referenced within the Architectural Assistant and Architect apprenticeship standards and end point assessment documents.
+Institutions developing an academic provision should map it to the current Criteria for prescription purposes.